General information about our Level 1 and Level 2 horticulture courses

 Level 2 City and Guilds Horticulture Courses

-We run three different Level 2 horticulture courses.
-If you are interested please contact courses@organiclea.org.uk to register your interest.
-We will be in touch when recruitment begins each summer.
-All three start in the autumn each year, and one is repeated in the spring.
+We run several different Level 2 horticulture courses, usually starting in the Autumn term.
 A City & Guilds Level 1 horticulture qualification or equivalent experience is considered an essential entry requirement for a Level 2 course.
 Volunteering at OrganicLea will provide you with relevant experience to lead into one of these courses.
 Our Level 2 courses are often oversubscribed so do consider volunteering whilst you wait for recruitment to begin.
-An Initial Assessment is required as part of your application.

 Work Based Horticulture Skills, Level 2 Certificate (City and Guilds)